AdobeDocs/app-builder/src/pages/getting_started/index.md

 ### Optional tools

-The following set up is required if you intend to use the local development features provided by the [CLI](https://github.com/adobe/aio-cli):
+The following is required if you intend to use local development features provided by the [CLI](https://github.com/adobe/aio-cli):

 - [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) as the supported IDE for editor, debuggger, etc. You can use any other IDE as a code editor, but advanced usage (e.g. debugger) is not yet supported.
 - [Java Development Kit (JDK)](https://www.oracle.com/technetwork/java/javase/overview/index.html) (at least Java 11)